bigbaddevil7/MCGO/README.md

 # MCGO
 A Script To Automate Minecraft Linux Servers

-This is a script that is designed to help automate: Backups, Auto-Restart, and Maintence Restarts.
+This is a script that was designed to help automate: Backups, Auto-Restart, and Maintence Restarts for my Minecraft Servers.
+I have decided to make it public in order to hopefully help others with there server management.
+I am bot responsibe for any issues that may cause server information loss.

 This Script uses and assumes that you have [mcrcon](https://bukkit.org/threads/admin-rcon-mcrcon-remote-connection-client-for-minecraft-servers.70910/) in the same location as the script.

 It uses mcrcon to allow a remote connection to be able to run commands like "say", "save-all", "stop".
 Instead of just killing the process of the server.
+The nice thing is if you setup the script like I explain below, then even if the script was to crash or stop, it will not bring down the server(Except if it crashes during the restart phase).

 #Features
 ##Backups